Using VGG for Image Classification with PyTorch

 Conclusion

 This tutorial showed how to use a pre-trained VGG16 model in PyTorch to classify an image.
-You learned how to:
+You learned about:

-• Preprocess an image with the correct transformations.
+• Preprocessing an image with the correct transformations.

-• Make predictions and interpret the results using class labels.
+• Making predictions and interpret the results using class labels.

 Complete code for this tutorial is listed below.